gos-k/cl-tasukete/README.markdown

 ## Description

-'cl-tasukete' is a library of collecting debug information and output somewhere.
+`cl-tasukete` is a library of collecting debug information and output somewhere.

 ## Installation